worldveil/dejavu/INSTALLATION.md

 For installing `ffmpeg` on Mac OS X, I highly recommend [this post](http://jungels.net/articles/ffmpeg-howto.html).

+## Docker
+If you don't require the use of a microphone then we'd recommend using Docker.

 ## Fedora 20+

 ### Dependency installation on Fedora 20+